DNA64/SuperHakchi/README.md

 ### Converting SNES games from .smc/.sfc to .sfrom format

 You may want to check [this list](https://www.reddit.com/r/miniSNES/comments/74dc3c/snes_classic_hacking_how_is_the_progress_going/) before continuing to see if your game is working or not.
-It's not complete, but it should be a good refernce for now.
+It's not complete, but it should be a good reference for now.

 A fellow GBATemp user named [Valter](http://gbatemp.net/members/valter.381712/) created and shared a [set](https://gist.github.com/anpage/4834433944a2875ee6d4cbb5786c6bf7) of python scripts on his [gist](https://gist.github.com/anpage/) page for converting games to the supported format `.sfrom`.
-I've encorporated that script into my program and it's now automated.
+I've incorporated that script into my program and it's now automated.

 To run the `sfc2sfrom.py` script you can use one of the `.bat` file programs I wrote below.
 These will automatically convert `.smc` and `.sfc` ROMS into the required `.sfrom` format and name them appropriately as well (This is only required when using the native emulator `canoe`.
 You do not need to convert ROMS if you're using RetroArch, but that is again beyond the scope of this guide).
 No special naming of the ROMS is required on your part, the script will find and rename them automatically.
 Make sure they're **not** compressed! only .smc or .sfc files work right now.

 I've included (2) .batch scripts in the download for converting SNES games.
-I recomend running `SNESCE_ROM_TOOL[DNA64].bat` first to ensure that everything is properly configured as I've incorpoated some error checking in this one and it will tell you what the problem is if you have one.
+I recommend running `SNESCE_ROM_TOOL[DNA64].bat` first to ensure that everything is properly configured as I've incorporated some error checking in this one and it will tell you what the problem is if you have one.
 The second script is the 1 click solution for fast conversions `1-click-convert[DNA64].bat`.
 A popup may appear for a moment, but will close as soon as the program ends, this is normal.

 The program will output the new `.sfrom` file and move it into a folder under the same name.
 Example: CLV-X-SHIBE > CLV-X-SHIBE.sfrom

 The program will then move the `.sfc` file into a folder called `sfcfiles` along with a matching text file so you know which game is which.
 This is really sloppy I know, but it works and I plan on fixing it soon.
-Really you can just conside this a trash folder since you no longer need these, unless you do .. :P
+Really you can just consider this a trash folder since you no longer need these, unless you do .. :P

 Now that you have the folder, and the ROM, we need to create the .desktop file and the images.
-It's these files that can end up giving you C7 and C8 errors so keep that in mind when transfering files.
+It's these files that can end up giving you C7 and C8 errors so keep that in mind when transferring files.
 More on this below

 ### Creating a ROM Package